Jbleezy/BO1-Reimagined/README.md

 * If all players on a floor use an elevator or get downed when the power is on, all zombies will now go through teleporters
 * Fixed lighting in the top floor being incorrect
 * All characters now use the CIA viewmodel except Castro
+* Fixed a bug that crashed the game if the thief attempted to steal a player's weapon while they were using Pack-a-Punch

 #### Elevators
 * Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second